Statement of Commitment to the Concordat to Support the Career Development of Researchers

 UKRI is a signatory to the revised Concordat to Support the Career Development of Researchers, also known as the Researcher Development Concordat, which was launched in September 2019.
-The Concordat is an aspirational document and its foreword states that it ‘aims to set the gold standard in researcher development’ through principles related to improving research environment and culture, employment conditions and professional and career development opportunities and support.
-In July 2020, the UKRI Funder Action Plan was published, outlining how UKRI is going to implement the principles of the Concordat.
+The concordat is an aspirational document and its foreword states that it ‘aims to set the gold standard in researcher development’ through principles related to improving research environment and culture, employment conditions and professional and career development opportunities and support.
+In July 2020, the UKRI Funder Action Plan was published, outlining how UKRI is going to implement the principles of the concordat.

 AHRC would like to strengthen its role as a catalyst of inclusive research culture and researchers’ professional growth.
-In line with the UKRI Plan, AHRC is publishing this Statement to confirm our commitment to the Concordat as a funder of arts and humanities research.
-The Statement specifies actions which will commence in 2021 to contribute to the implementation of the Concordat for the benefit of the arts and humanities research community.
+In line with the UKRI Plan, AHRC is publishing this statement to confirm our commitment to the concordat as a funder of arts and humanities research.
+The statement specifies actions which will commence in 2021 to contribute to the implementation of the concordat for the benefit of the arts and humanities research community.

-The Statement should be read in conjunction with the UKRI Funder Action Plan.
+The statement should be read in conjunction with the UKRI Funder Action Plan.
 ‘Our ways of working’, which can be found on the third page, outlines UKRI’s corporate-level actions as a funder of researchers: ‘UKRI represents a diverse range of research and researchers and is aware of the shortcomings of one-size-fits-all solutions.
-It will give constituent research councils opportunity to develop solutions appropriate for their communities, whilst aspiring to establish a baseline expectation of researcher development and support across the sector’.
+It will give constituent research councils opportunity to develop solutions appropriate for their communities, while aspiring to establish a baseline expectation of researcher development and support across the sector’.

 Commitment and specific actions

-Our intention is to engage research organisations and the researchers we fund in co-creating AHRC’s response to the Concordat.
-We hope that this Statement will enable us to start a dialogue with our research community, and that the initial list of six actions in this Statement will grow and evolve in response to community feedback, to address arts and humanities researchers’ needs.
+Our intention is to engage research organisations and the researchers we fund in co-creating AHRC’s response to the concordat.
+We hope that this statement will enable us to start a dialogue with our research community, and that the initial list of six actions in this statement will grow and evolve in response to community feedback, to address arts and humanities researchers’ needs.